Keep only the cards you need

 For instance, think twice before closing a card that you use:

 1. For international travel: It's useful to have a card that you keep for the occasional holiday abroad for a couple of reasons.
-Firstly, cards such as the Halifax Clarity card and the Lloyds Bank Avios Rewards card don't charge you when you spend abroad, so they are cost-effective.
+Firstly, some cards don't charge you a foreign transaction fee when you spend abroad, so they are cost-effective.
 Additionally, using plastic while abroad can help you track your spending and protect your money in the event of theft.

 2. For rewards or cashback: If the perks or rewards offered are genuinely useful to you, it's a good idea to keep the card.
 For instance, if you travel frequently, a card that offers airline rewards or travel insurance would be handy.
 Or if you get a good cashback deal on the majority of your purchases, it may make sense to keep the card.

 However, make sure that a hefty annual fee doesn't outweigh the rewards you earn, and don't keep a rewards card from which you never reap the benefits.
 Additionally, keep in mind that changes to interchange fees, which are the fees merchants pay to process plastic transactions, are causing many rewards deals to fade away.
 Once they're gone, it may be time for you to reconsider whether you need those cards anymore.